AICoE/elyra-aidevsecops-tutorial/docs/source/model-deployment/flask-application.md

 4. Make sure you are in `elyra-aidevsecops-tutorial` directory (you can run `pwd` command in the terminal to check your current path).

+5. `cd` to the overlay you want to deploy. (e.g. `cd manifests/overlays/{inference|pytorch-inference|nm-inference}`)

-5. Create the Service using: `oc apply -f ./manifests/base/service.yaml`.
+6. Create the Service using: `oc apply -f ./manifests/overlays/{inference|pytorch-inference|nm-inference}/service.yaml`.

-6. Create the Route using: `oc apply -f ./manifests/base/route.yaml`.
+6. Create the Route using: `oc apply -f ./manifests/overlays/{inference|pytorch-inference|nm-inference}/route.yaml`.

-7. Create the DeploymentConfig using: `oc apply -f ./manifests/base/deploymentconfig.yaml`.
+7. Create the DeploymentConfig using: `oc apply -f ./manifests/overlays/{inference|pytorch-inference|nm-inference}/deploymentconfig.yaml`.

-Once your pods deploy your Flask app should be ready to serve inference requests from the exposed Route.
+Once your pods deploy, your Flask app should be ready to serve inference requests from the exposed Route.

 ## Next Steps
 [Test your deployed inference application](/docs/source/test-model.md)